swdayu/howtos/android/auto/README.md

   > For more information about implementing and testing accessibility, see [Making Applications Accessible](https://developer.android.com/guide/topics/ui/accessibility/apps.html).

-- implement your test code in a separate Android test folder (`src/androidTest/java`)
+- Implement your test code in a separate Android test folder (`src/androidTest/java`)

   > Your UI Automator test class should be written the same way as a JUnit 4 test class.
 To learn more about creating JUnit 4 test classes and using JUnit 4 assertions and annotations, see [Create an Instrumented Unit Test Class](https://developer.android.com/training/testing/unit-testing/instrumented-unit-tests.html#build).